cmgoffena13/cmgoffena13/README.md

  ![OpenSSL](https://img.shields.io/badge/-OpenSSL-721412?style=flat&logoColor=white&logo=openssl)

  ### ☎️ How to Reach Me
- - Current email is attached to my profile or you can send me a message on LinkedIn!
+ - Current email is attached to my profile.
+You can also go through my personal website or you can send me a message on LinkedIn!

 <br>